 Psoriasis is a chronic skin condition that results in the production of plaques of thickened, scaling skin.
 It is a non-contagious condition and the dry flakes of skin are produced by the rapid proliferation of skin cells.
 Such proliferation of the skin cells is triggered by chemicals that are produced by some white blood cells known as lymphocytes when there is inflammation in your body.

 Psoriasis is often considered an incurable and long-term skin condition that can improve or worsen periodically.
 Even though you may be living with the condition, your skin may remain healthy and clear for years but they suddenly flare up due to cold weather conditions or due to certain foods you ate.
 If you have psoriasis, here are some foods you should avoid in order to prevent flare-ups.

 If you have psoriasis, then alcohol is not an option for you.
-Alcohol dilates your blood vessels, which makes it easier for white blood cells and other T cells that are responsible for causing psoriasis to seep out into the outer layers of your skin.
+Alcohol dilates your blood vessels, which makes it easier for white blood cells and other T cells that are

 Your chances of psoriasis flare-ups worsen if you are drink alcohol regularly.
 The only option is to give up drinking completely.1